awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Security credentials**\.

-1. To create a new key for the user:
+1. Create a new key for the user:

    1. Choose **Create access key**\.